 How to Let Go of a Relationship

-At some point in one of your relationships, you will reach the point where the pain and difficulty outweigh the positives — where the consequences of letting go seem less daunting than the reality of staying put.
+At some point, you will reach the realization that the pain and difficulty outweigh the positives — where the consequences of letting go seem less daunting than the reality of staying put.

 Related: How To Get Over Someone You Love

 - Never just “ghost” someone and drop out of his or her life without a word.
-An in-person conversation is usually the best way to go.
-A call or hand-written letter can suffice — but never a text.
+An in-person conversation is the best way to go.
+A call or hand-written letter can suffice for short-term relationships — but never a text.